 The WNE OTD curriculum includes courses that have been intentionally categorized, positioned and sequenced within and across semesters.
-Each course sequence is designed to be linked via content, competencies and opportunities for application.
-The purpose of this aspect of curriculum design is to initiate and knowingly reinforce knowledge, overlap knowledge application with opportunities for professional socialization, and reinforce practice competencies.
+Each course sequence is designed to be linked via content and opportunities for application.
+This design's purpose is to initiate and reinforce knowledge, overlap knowledge application with professional socialization, and reinforce practice competencies.

-Each core course in the practice series is intended to be comprehensive related to a focused age range and broad area of practice, i.e. exploring related models of practice, levels/types of care provided by occupational therapists, the types of patients/clients in those settings, and the site-specific requirements for evaluation, intervention, documentation, and discharge in each environment.
+Each core course in the practice series is comprehensive related to a broad area of practice, i.e. exploring related models of practice, levels/types of care provided by occupational therapists, the types of patients/clients in those settings, and the site-specific requirements for evaluation, intervention, documentation, and discharge in each environment.